iiinnniii/elevation-app/README.md

 git config --global core.autocrlf input
 ```

-if Git is already installed.
+if `git` is already installed.

+If you develop within a Dev Container using the provided Dev Container config, then this step is unnecessary because the Dev Container automatically sets this configuration when it starts.

 ## Dependencies